fredyouhanaie/etsmgr/README.md

 the second article, would have sufficed, it was felt that a more generic reusable approach would help future projects.

+## Recent updates

+- You can now specify a polling interval in the `wait4etsmgr/1,2` calls.
+The default is 1000 milliseconds.

 ## Operation

 `etsmgr` can manage multiple ETS tables for multiple client processes.